-We have audited the financial statements and the firefighters' pension fund financial statements of Bedfordshire Fire & Rescue Authority for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements and the firefighters' pension fund financial statements] of Bedfordshire Fire and Rescue Authority ('the Authority') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
 The financial statements comprise the:

-- Statement of Accounting Policies,
+- Authority Statement of Accounting Policies,

+- Authority Going Concern Statement,

-- Movement in Reserves Statement,
+- Authority Movement in Reserves Statement,

-- Comprehensive Income and Expenditure Statement,
+- Authority Comprehensive Income and Expenditure Statement,

-- Balance Sheet,
+- Authority Balance Sheet,

-- Cash Flow Statement,
+- Authority Cash Flow Statement,

-- the related notes 1 to 31,
+- the related notes 1 to 31.

-- Firefighters' pension fund financial statements comprising the Fund Account, the Net Assets Statement and the related notes 1 to 7.
+- and include the firefighters' pension fund financial statements comprising the Fund Account, the Net Assets Statement, and the related notes 1 to 7.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).